 There's Producing - the primary focus of my professional life to date.

-And there's Coaching - the newest addition; integrated into my producing & artist support work, and in due course will also stand alone.
+And there's Coaching - primarily integrated into my producing & artist support work, but also stands alone.

 In my own coaching sessions (i.e. where I'm the coachee), I'd been reflecting on how I feel the value of the connections between these disciplines so strongly, how I know they're a cohesive package, but I sometimes play down one element or another because I worry that 'others' won't see that.
 That they might instead see my breadth of knowledge and interest as detrimental to my capabilities.
 Who these mystery 'others' are is a topic for another day.

-My thinking progressed on to how actually I feel inspired by people who have unusual and original paths, and then to seeking out 'multi-hyphenates', 'multipotentialites' and people with portfolio careers to reaffirm this.
+My thinking progressed on to how actually I feel inspired by people who have unusual and original paths - squiggly careers, and then to seeking out 'multi-hyphenates' and people with portfolio careers to reaffirm this.

 It was somewhere around then that I came across Frans Johansson and the Medici Effect.